mozilla-ai/lumigator/lumigator/python/mzai/backend/backend/tests/README.md

 - `unit` tests: Involve isolated functions/classes.
 - `integration` tests: Depend on some external service to run.
+-
+We currently test unit and integration tests via the `Makefile`:
+- `test-sdk`
+- `test-backend`
+- `test-jobs-unit`

-The external services that the application depends on are the database, Ray cluster, and S3 storage.
+The external services that the application depends on are the database, Ray cluster, and S3-compatible storage.
-Currently, we are using the [`TestContainers`](https://testcontainers-python.readthedocs.io/en/latest/) library to provide some of these dependencies for testing.

-`TestContainers` provides a simple interface for spinning up a Docker container running some service as part of the testing lifecycle.
-This is configured in the `conftest.py` file that contains fixtures for the entire test suite.

 ## Test Dependencies